AdirAmsalem/angular-favicon/README.md

 # angular-favicon

-[angular-favicon](http://AdirAmsalem.github.io/angular-favicon) angular-favicon is an AngularJS module that let you easily get and display the favicon of any website.
+[angular-favicon](http://AdirAmsalem.github.io/angular-favicon) is an AngularJS module that let you easily get and display the favicon of any website.

 ## Download